-a) on the occasion of moving house if the employee keeps a household on his/her own, per working year 1 working day b) on the occasion of the employee's own marriage at the registrar's office 2 working days c) on the occasion of the marriage at the registrar's office of siblings, children or grandchildren (not, however, if such ceremony occurs on the employee's work-free day) 1 working day d) on the occasion of the wife's or partner's giving birth 2 working days e) on the occasion of the spouse's death, or of the partner's death if s/he lived in a joint household with the employee; also at the death of a child who lived in a joint household with the employee 3 working days f) on the occasion of the death of a parent 2 working days g) on the occasion of the death of a child that did not live in a joint household with the employee; also at the death of grandchildren, siblings, or a parent-in-law or grandparent 1 working day • •
+- a) on the occasion of moving house if the employee keeps a household - b) on the occasion of the employee's own marriage at the registrar's office 2 working days or registration within the meaning of the EPG (Eingetragene Partnerschaft-Gesetz; Act Governing Civil Partnerships) ..... - c) on the occasion of the marriage at the registrar's office or registration within the meaning of the EPG of one parent, of siblings (including halfbrothers and half-sisters), children (including step-children in a joint 1 working day household with the employee, adoptive children and long-term foster

+- children) or grandchildren (not, however, if such ceremony occurs on the employee's work-free day) ...... - d) on the occasion of the wife or registered partner within the meaning of 2 working days the EPG or long-term partner giving birth; also on the occasion of an adoption and commencement of a long-term fosterage ......

+- g) on the occasion of the death of step- and long-term foster children living in a joint household with the employee; also at the death of grandchildren, siblings (including half-brothers and half-sisters), or a 1 working day parent-in-law or grandparent ......